Tranzystorek/strata-solver/README.md

    4 5 6 7
 ```

-The first line of the solution description, with the `Color *`,
+The first line of the solution description, with the `COLOR *`,
 shows that the highlighted rows can be assigned any color
 and will not impact the correctness of the solution.